databrickslabs/dbx/README.rst

 dbx by Databricks Labs
 ======================

-DataBricks eXtensions - aka :code:`dbx` is a CLI tool for advanced jobs management in CI/CD pipelines.
+DataBricks eXtensions - aka :code:`dbx` is a CLI tool for advanced Databricks jobs management.

 Concept
 -------